DeluxeOwl/chronicle/README.md

    * ⚠️ In `chronicle`:
      * If you don't require durability, you can wrap the `Save(...)` method on the repository to publish to a queue
      * If you require durability, you can use an `*aggregate.TransactionalRepository` to ensure all writes are durable before publishing, or to update the projection directly etc.
+     * Or you can use `event.SyncProjection` with most SQL stores and KV stores.

 2. **On-demand / Ad-hoc projections**
    * Rebuilt only when needed, often discarded afterward.